 By offering both on-the-job training and online courses, your company is investing time and good faith in your workforce.
+Continued learning is important to employees.
 Creating opportunities through training paves a clear career path for employees to follow, and gives them confidence not only in your belief in them, but also that you’re making plans for the future.
 Laborers seeking advancement within their organization can take advantage of career development opportunities offered to their current role, whether that looks like preparing them for a foreman or manager position, or teaching them a more niche skill set.

 For the construction industry, which has largely focused on drawing in new young workers, learning is key:

 87 percent of Millennials rate “professional or career growth and development opportunities” as important to them in a job (Gallup)

 Nearly half of Millennials say they’d leave their job for one that offered professional development (Gallup)